Wright Patterson AFB Retirement & Farewell Gifts

 Cox Arboretum and Gardens MetroPark is one of many parks in Dayton’s Five Rivers MetroParks system.
 James M. Cox and his family established the park in 1962 through the donation of their land.
 Fifteen years ago, the James M. Cox Jr. Arboretum Foundation hired Francois Goffinet, an amazing landscape designer from Belgium, to establish park’s master plan.
 Today the park hosts many features to include the Water Garden and Monet Bridge as captured in this scene.
 In this image, an impressive sunset illuminated the clouds creating a spectacle throughout the Miami Valley.

-These life-size Wilbur and Orville Wright sculptures stand at Deeds Point and the confluence of the Mad River and Great Miami River.
-They were erected in 2003 as part of "Inventing Flight: The Centennial Celebration" which was a month-long event honoring the centennial of the Wright Brother's first flight.
-The work depicts the brothers discussing their wing warping technique using a bicycle innertube box.
+A rear view of the Wilbur and Orville Wright sculpture facing the Dayton Skyline at sunset.
+Known as Deeds Point the park sits at the confluence of the Mad River and Great Miami River.
+The statue was commissioned for the 2003 "Inventing Flight: The Centennial Celebration".
+The work depicts the brothers discussing their wing warping technique using a bicycle inner tube box.
 On this autumn day, the evening sun paints the Wright Brothers sculptures in golden light.

 As a believer in enjoying the outdoors, we owe John H. Patterson for this Dayton Gem when he donated 297 acres to form Hills and Dales in 1907.
 In designing the park, he hired famous landscape architects, the Olmstead Brothers.
 In 1993, the Five Rivers MetroPark leased 63 of the acres to form Hills and Dales MetroPark.
 In keeping with Patterson’s vision, park designers erected this Adirondack-style shelter which overlooks Dogwood Pond in Kettering Ohio.
 In this summer image, the sun peaks through the surrounding wood line warmly illuminating the peaceful paths around Dogwood Pond.